Diabetes in Dogs & Cats: Natural Treatment, Diet & Supplements

-Causes of Diabetes In Pets
+Causes of Diabetes in Pets

 Diabetes mellitus is a metabolic disorder that results in the pet's blood sugar being too high.
 Metabolism is how your pet's body digests and utilizes food for energy.
 Diabetes occurs when there is not enough insulin to effectively fuel the metabolic process.

 Just as in people, there are two forms of diabetes in cats and dogs.
-Type 1 diabetes is caused because inflammation in the pancreas destroys the insulin-producing cells.
-Thus, the pet is not able to produce enough insulin on it's own.
+Type 1 diabetes is caused when inflammation in the pancreas destroys the insulin-producing cells.
+Thus, the pet is not able to produce enough insulin on its own.
 This form of diabetes is genetic and strikes pets when they are young.
 Certain breeds such as Samoyeds, Keeshonds and Burmese cats are more predisposed to this type of diabetes.
 However, any pet breed can get diabetes.

-More commonly, cats and dogs are more likely to develop Type II (adult-onset) diabetes in their middle-aged or senior years.
+More commonly, cats and dogs are likely to develop Type II (adult-onset) diabetes in their middle-aged or senior years.
 Lifestyle factors such as obesity and lack of exercise can result in decreased production of insulin as well as insulin resistance.

 Insulin Resistance in Dogs and Cats

 Insulin regulates how the body uses and stores glucose and fat.
 It takes glucose from the blood and converts it to energy.
 Diabetes mellitus is caused by either a reduced production of insulin or an inability to use insulin efficiently (referred to as insulin resistance).
 Insulin is a hormone made by the pancreas that brings sugars, electrolytes, fatty acids and amino acids into the cells.
-One way to think of insulin is the key to the door of the cells that enables the essential nutrients to get inside.
-If there isn't sufficient insulin or the cells are not responding to the insulin (e.g. the "key" doesn't work) than the nutrients don't get inside the cells, starving the cells and creating the symptoms of diabetes mellitus.
+One way to think of insulin is as the key to the door of the cells that enables the essential nutrients to get inside.
+If there isn't sufficient insulin or the cells are not responding to the insulin (e.g., the "key" doesn't work), then the nutrients don't get inside the cells, starving the cells and creating the symptoms of diabetes mellitus.

-When your pet eats, food is broken down into components including glucose and other nutrients that are absorbed in the bloodstream and used as energy if insulin is present.
+When your pet eats, food is broken down into components, including glucose and other nutrients that are absorbed in the bloodstream and used as energy if insulin is present.
 If not enough insulin is available, the glucose can build up in the bloodstream and cause hyperglycemia, meaning too much sugar in the blood.
-The pet can become dehydrated (as the kidneys work overtime to flush out the sugar) and in a serious state of malnutrition because the nutrients are locked out of the cells.
+The pet can become dehydrated (as the kidneys work overtime to flush out the sugar) and enter a serious state of malnutrition because the nutrients are locked out of the cells.

 Symptoms of Diabetes in Cats and Dogs